Our top sights, highlights and exclusive tips

-Rise up with the sun and ready to hike Mt.
-Orohena, an extinct volcano that reaches the dizzying heights of 7,352 feet, is French Polynesia’s highest point.
-For those wishing to get lost in the clouds, guides are available to offer insight into the volcanoes slightly unusual rock formation, flora and vegetation.
-On a clear day the sweeping views from the peak of this mountain are endless and worldly.
+Rise up with the sun and ready to hike Mount Orohena.
+This extinct volcano is French Polynesia’s highest point, reaching the dizzying heights of 7,352 feet.
+For those wishing to get lost in the clouds, guides are available to offer insight into the volcano’s slightly unusual rock formation, flora and vegetation.
+On a clear day, the sweeping views from the peak of this mountain are endless and worldly.

-Coconut trees, lily pads, and cascading waters; few gardens on earth can rival the tranquil vibe of the aquatic: Water Gardens Vaipahi.
-Located on the south coast of the Island, several tours will walk you through overhanging trees and spilling waters, whilst introducing you to fragrant lilies so intricate in detail, you’d be forgiven for thinking you’d entered the Garden of Eden.
+Coconut trees, lily pads, and cascading waters; few gardens on earth rival the tranquil vibe of the Water Gardens Vaipahi.
+Located on the south coast of the island, several tours will walk you through overhanging trees and spilling waters, while introducing you to fragrant lilies.
+This piece of paradise is Tahiti’s version of Garden of Eden.

-Sun yourself beside the shallow waters found at Plague Vaiava.
-A popular spot for locals (always a good sign) and tourists alike, paddle boarding, a snorkel, or cool down swim are popular pastimes at this idyllic beach-side retreat.
-Lay back with a good book or company as you catch rays in this tranquil west coast setting that’s always in vogue.
+Sun yourself beside the shallow waters found at Plage Vaiava.
+A popular spot for locals and tourists alike, head to this idyllic beach-side retreat to paddle board, snorkel, or simply to cool down.
+Lay back with a good book as you catch rays in this tranquil west coast setting that’s always in vogue.

 A 45-minute drive from Papeete, winding roads lead to the falling waters of Faarumai.
 Enjoy this purely natural environment in utter peace.
 A short stroll through mape and coconut trees leads to two other waterfalls (Haamaremare Rahi and Haamaremare Iti).
 A dip in the natural pool waters found in this area will feel divine.

-French Polynesia’s capital, Papeete bursts with authentic Polynesian life, enthralling museums (check out Pearl Museum), markets, excellent fresh cuisine, and charming local welcomes.
-Papeete’s main market, Marche de Papeete (5 am opening) bubbles with life as locals explore the various artisan stands and fresh food stalls on offer.
-The waterfront esplanade is the perfect spot to witness a crimson sunset in this modestly sized and modernized city.
+French Polynesia’s capital, Papeete bursts with authentic Polynesian life, enthralling museums (check out the Pearl Museum), markets, excellent fresh cuisine, and charming local welcomes.
+Papeete’s main market, Marche de Papeete, bubbles with life as locals explore the various artisan stands and fresh food stalls on offer.
+The waterfront esplanade is the perfect spot to witness a crimson sunset in this modestly sized city.